Connecticut Court Records

 Can I Access Sealed Connecticut Criminal Court Records?

-Sealed criminal court records in the state of Connecticut can only be accessed by authorized parties.
+Sealed criminal court records in the state of Connecticut can generally only be accessed by authorized parties.
 These parties include, but are not limited to, officers of the court and certain law enforcement officials.
 Members of the public who wish to access sealed criminal court records may only do so by obtaining a court order authorizing the unsealing of the record.

 Are all Juvenile Criminal Court Records open to the Public?